 It is mainly to handle three requests: (1) to insert rescue vehicles in the simulation with the given start and end geo-coordinates; (2) to find the corresponding fastest routes and send them back to the test-bed, and (3) to send the respective vehicle positions at each time stamp, which is configurable, back to the test-bed.

-The developed SUMO-Connector for the test-bed and two scenario examples are available under (Driver+, sumo-connector, 2019)https://github.com/DRIVER-EU/sumo-connector.
+The developed SUMO-Connector for the test-bed and some scenario examples are freely available (Driver+, sumo-connector, 2019).

 COPPER Common Operational Picture-Tool

-In order get an overview of the simulation, one can use the COPPER COP-tool It connects to the testbed and listens the messages that are being published by the other tools.
+In order get an overview of the simulation, one can use the COPPER COP-tool (Driver+, copper, 2019).
+It connects to the testbed and listens the messages that are being published by the other tools.
 Subsequently, the information in these messages is displayed in multiple formats inside the tool.
 Mainly, geographical information is displayed on a map.
 All other information, such as the simulation time, is displayed as text.
 The simulation time is always visible as a digital clock, whereas other text updates are stored in a log list.

 COPPER is a client – server dashboarding application built with TypeScript.
 The server side of the application connects to the testbed in order to receive messages published by the other tools.
 It then processes the messages and distributes it to all active clients (which could be multiple instances).